xavivax1/m3-project/README.md

-# m3-project
 Module 3 project Ironhack by Andreu, Agustin &amp; Xavi
 # Project Name

 ## Description

-This is a system acution intended for services between privates.
+This is a system acution intended for exchanging services between privates.

 ## User Stories